Earned value management: Simple implementations (emphasizing only technical performance)

-There are many more small and simple projects than there are large and complex ones, yet historically only the largest and most complex have enjoyed the benefits of EVM.
-Still, lightweight implementations of EVM are achievable by any person who has basic spreadsheet skills.
-In fact, spreadsheet implementations are an excellent way to learn basic EVM skills.
+Lightweight implementations of EVM may be created using spreadsheet software.

 The first step is to define the work.
 This is typically done in a hierarchical arrangement called a work breakdown structure (WBS), although the simplest projects may use a simple list of tasks.
 In either case, it is important that the WBS or list be comprehensive.
 It is also important that the elements be mutually exclusive, so that work is easily categorized into one and only one element of work.
 The most detailed elements of a WBS hierarchy (or the items in a list) are called work packages.
 Work packages are then often devolved further in the project schedule into tasks or activities.

 The second step is to assign a value, called planned value (PV), to each work package.
 For large projects, PV is almost always an allocation of the total project budget, and may be in units of currency (e.g. dollar, euro or naira) or in labor hours, or both.
 However, in very simple projects, each activity may be assigned a weighted "point value" which might not be a budget number.
 Assigning weighted values and achieving consensus on all PV quantities yields an important benefit of EVM, because it exposes misunderstandings and miscommunications about the scope of the project, and resolving these differences should always occur as early as possible.
 Some terminal elements can not be known (planned) in great detail in advance, and that is expected, because they can be further refined at a later time.